PesukarhuTG/PlayerOnJs/README.md

 # Description

 Step 1:
-* «Radio Player», «Music Player» and «Audio Player» modules were connected to the common index.js
+* «RadioPlayer», «MusicPlayer» and «VideoPlayer» modules were connected to the common index.js
 * We created switches between sections and buttons

+Step 2:
+* **Added functionality in VideoPlayer module videoPlayer.js**:
+- start the video by clicking on the picture and the play button;
+- pause video;
+- stop video;
+- using the video scroll bar

 ► Preview by the link https://pesukarhutg.github.io/PlayerOnJs/